AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-communications-introduction.md

 Both Signature APIs and Encryption APIs are [Synchronous APIs](#types-of-communications-apis-types).

-### Reader Extension Service
+### Usage Rights APIs

-<span class="preview"> The Reader Extension Service capability is under Early Adopter Program.
+<span class="preview"> The Usage Rights capability is under Early Adopter Program.
 You can write to aem-forms-ea@adobe.com from your official email id to join the early adopter program and request access to the capability. </span>

-The Reader Extensions Service enables your organization to easily share interactive PDF documents by extending the functionality of Adobe Reader with additional usage rights.
-The Reader Extensions service works with Adobe Reader 7.0 or later.
-The service adds usage rights to a PDF document.
+The Usage Rights capability enables your organization to easily share interactive PDF documents by extending the functionality of Adobe Reader with additional usage rights.
+The service works with Adobe Reader 7.0 or later and adds usage rights to a PDF document.
 This action activates features that are not usually available when a PDF document is opened using Adobe Reader, such as adding comments to a document, filling forms, and saving the document.

 >[!NOTE]
 >Third-party users do not require additional software or plug-ins to work with rights-enabled documents.